o3de/o3de.org/content/docs/tools-ui/component-library/uidev-scrollbar-component.md

 ---
+linktitle: Scrollbar Styles
+title: O3DE UI Scrollbar Styles
-description: ' Learn about the O3DE UI 2.0 customizations to the scrollbar style in O3DE tools and gems. '
+description: Learn about the O3DE UI customizations to the scrollbar style in O3DE tools and Gems.
-title: O3DE UI scrollbar styles
+toc: true
 ---

 {{< preview-migrated >}}